StudySoup: History

-Kozinsky and Silverman set out to provide students a new source of income and in the first year obtained 1.5 million students across the United States.
-The platform was opened up to more universities in 2016 as they pushed their borders outside of the United States and into Singapore and Canada.
-Several concerns about the legitimacy of StudySoup arose due to their changing business model.
+Kozinsky and Silverman set out to provide students a new source of income and the first year obtained 1.5 million students across the United States.
+The platform was opened up to more universities in 2016 as they pushed their borders outside of the United States into Singapore and Canada.
+Several concerns about the legitimacy of StudySoup arose due to its changing business model.

 Products

-There are only three products currently provided by StudySoup.
+There are currently three products provided by StudySoup.

-Class Notes & Study Guides
+Class notes & study guides

 StudySoup is known for its Elite Notetaker program, which recruits notetakers to apply to sell notes to other students for Karma Points, it sells a subscription to earn Karma and to gain access to the previous archives other notetakers have gathered over the years.